 This glossary is protected by copyright and cannot be reproduced in whole or part.

-POLYPHENOL Polyphenols are a group of chemical substances found in plants.
-Research indicates that the flavonoids, a class of polyphenols, has antioxidant characteristics with potential health benefits that may reduce the risk of cardiovascular disease and cancer.
+Polyphenols are a group of chemical substances found in plants.
+Research indicates that flavonoids, a class of polyphenols, have antioxidant characteristics with potential health benefits that may reduce the risk of cardiovascular disease and cancer.
 Polyphenols are potent antioxidant compounds that have demonstrated greater antioxidant protection than vitamins C and E. Green tea may also increase the activity of antioxidant enzymes.
 Green tea polyphenols may inhibit cancer by blocking the formation of cancer-causing compounds and suppressing the activation of carcinogens.
-The major polyphenols in green tea are flavonoids: catechin, epicatechin, epicatechin gallate, epigallocatechin gallate (EGCG) and proanthocyanidins.
+The major polyphenols in green tea are flavonoids: catechin, epicatechin, epicatechin gallate, epigallocatechin gallate (EGCG), and proanthocyanidins.
 Though both green tea and black tea are derived from the same plant (Camellia sinensis), they contain different antioxidants.
 In producing black tea, the leaves are allowed to oxidize; during the process, enzymes present in the tea convert many polyphenols to larger molecules with different biological effects.
 However, green tea is produced by lightly steaming the fresh-cut leaf, which inactivates these enzymes, and oxidation does not occur.
-Sources of polyphenols include peanuts, green tea, white tea, red wine, olive oil, dark chocolate, pomegranates and other fruits and vegetables.
+Sources of polyphenols include peanuts, green tea, white tea, red wine, olive oil, dark chocolate, pomegranates, and other fruits and vegetables.
 Chocolate or cocoa that has been processed with alkali (“dutched” cocoa) will not contain any polyphenols or antioxidants.

-SUPERFOOD There is no government definition, but a superfood is a natural food source that is highly concentrated, with a complex supply of quality nutrients.
-Bee pollen is the most famous superfood, an incredibly dense product with thousands of phytonutrients (plant nutrients) that include enzymes, bioflavonoids, phytosterols and carotenoids, free amino acids, Omega 3 essential fatty acids, naturally chelated minerals and whole vitamin complexes.
-Examples include cacao (which has been promoted as “dark chocolate,” but it is the cacao and not the finished chocolate bar that has the antioxidants), green tea and soy.
+There is no government definition, but a superfood is a natural food source that is highly concentrated, with a complex supply of quality nutrients.
+Bee pollen is the most famous superfood, an incredibly dense product with thousands of phytonutrients (plant nutrients) that include enzymes, bioflavonoids, phytosterols and carotenoids, free amino acids, Omega 3 essential fatty acids, naturally chelated minerals, and whole vitamin complexes.
+Examples include cacao (which has been promoted as “dark chocolate,” but it is the cacao and not the finished chocolate bar that has the antioxidants), green tea, and soy.
 A number of berries have very high levels of antioxidants and have been designated “superfruits” and “superberries.”

 Photo of cocoa powder and cacao beans courtesy of Schokinag.com.